 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-The seventh ingredient is brewers dried yeast.
-Brewers yeast can be a controversial item.
-Although it’s a by-product of the beer making process, this ingredient contains about 45% protein… and is rich in other healthy nutrients.
+The next ingredient is brewers yeast, which can be a controversial item.
+Although it’s a by-product of the beer making process, this ingredient is rich in minerals and other healthy nutrients.

 Fans believe yeast repels fleas and supports the immune system.